fabric8io/fabric8/quickstarts/karaf/cxf/secure-soap/README.md

 ## What is it?

-This quick start demonstrates how to create a secure SOAP Web service with Apache CXF and expose it through the OSGi HTTP Service.
+This quickstart demonstrates how to create a secure SOAP Web service with Apache CXF and expose it through the OSGi HTTP Service.

 ## System requirements